dzuk-mutant/weirder-rules/readme.md

 If your instance/community is not under American jurisdiction, you will probably want to change or remove the FOSTA/SESTA section.

-Much of the Etiquette section is specifically tailored to Mastodon (as well as the FOSTA/SESTA section).
+Much of the Etiquette section (as well as the FOSTA/SESTA section) is specifically tailored to Mastodon.
 If you want to use these in a different kind of community, you will want to change these too.